-A high performance audio mode and customisable EQ control are the main attractions offered by the Cambridge Audio Melomania 1 Plus – the second generation True Wireless earbuds from the UK Hi-Fi specialists.
+A high performance audio mode and customisable EQ control are the main attractions offered by the Cambridge Audio Melomania 1 Plus – the second generation True Wireless earbuds from the UK Hi-Fi specialists (and also featured in our guide to the best budget wireless headphones).

 Performance wise they are a step up on their predecessors, the original Melomania 1, and boast noticeably better dynamics and noise management.
 Also new on these second generation buds is USB-C fast charging.